junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2017-10-31 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 Without written report.
 - 2017-10-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 256.
+- 2017-11-07 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7069; text of amendment in the nature of a substitute: CR S7069)
+- 2017-11-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7069; text of amendment in the nature of a substitute: CR S7069)